why electric bikes are not popular 1

 Concerns about sharing the road with larger vehicles

-Sharing the road with larger vehicles, such as cars or trucks, is a point of concern for many potential electric bike buyers.
+Sharing the road with larger vehicles, such as cars or trucks, concerns many potential electric bike buyers.
 The speed and size differences between electric bikes and these vehicles can create feelings of vulnerability and intimidation.
 Implementing better infrastructure, such as dedicated bike lanes or wider roads, can help alleviate these concerns and create a safer environment for electric bike users.
 Additionally, effective education campaigns can raise awareness among drivers about the presence and rights of electric bike riders on the road.

 Why Electric Bikes Are Not Popular?